 We’ll be updating this blog as we progress through the to-do list, and we’ll try to upload photos and videos of the beautiful Spanish countryside after we get started in May.
 Watch this space!

 If you want to find out more about the Camino de Santiago, you can read the Wikipedia entry or watch the movie “The Way” that I mentioned above.
-The movie is available for internet streaming on Amazon, iTunes, Google Play, PlayStation, and Vudu.
+The movie is available on these streaming platforms.